-Welcome to the latest episode of Home Building Like a Boss, the podcast designed to help first-time homebuyers in Perth build their dream homes with confidence and excitement.
-I’m Jamie, your trusted building broker, here to guide you through the often-confusing world of home building.
-In this episode, we’re addressing a big misconception that often holds people back from taking the leap into homeownership—the belief that you need a 20% deposit to buy your first home.
-Spoiler alert: this is a myth.
-Let’s dive into the details.
+Welcome to the latest episode of Home Building Like a Boss, the podcast designed to help first-time home buyers in Perth build with confidence and clarity.
+I’m Jaimi, your trusted building broker, here to guide you through the often confusing world of building a home.

 Here’s how it works:

-Thank you for tuning into this episode of Home Building Like a Boss.
-Stay inspired, stay informed, and stay confident on your building journey.
-Be sure to check out the show notes for more information and free resources.
+You’ve got this, and I’ve got your back. notes for more information and free resources.
 And if you haven’t already, hit that subscribe button so you never miss an episode.

 Welcome to Home Building Like a Boss, the podcast dedicated to helping first home buyers in Perth build their dream home with ease and excitement.
 I’m Jamie, your host and go to building broker.
 Are you ready to feel empowered, in control and excited about your building journey?
 I’ll help guide you with expert advice, insider tips and tricks and real life stories to help you navigate the confusing world of home building.